Tavistock: State

-Most secondary education is provided by Tavistock College, a state-funded specialist Language College with nearly 2,000 pupils, drawn from a catchment area of about 20 km radius.
+Most secondary education is provided by Tavistock College- a state-funded specialist Language College with approximately 2,000 pupils, drawn from a catchment area of about 20 km radius.
 The college has links with Japan, Uganda, Spain and India where staff exchanges and student visits and projects take place.
-Since 2006, the college has organised concerts locally under the name of ParkLife; a ParkLife festival was held in 2007 and 2008.
-It recently went into special measures but as of September 2011, came out and is progressing well.

 Some children who pass the optional Eleven-Plus exam at a high level travel to one of the three remaining grammar schools in Plymouth.
 Others who leave school at 16 attend the City College C of F E there.
 Tavistock has a choice of primary schools: Church of England St Peter's and also St Rumon's, together with Devon County Council's Tavistock Community Primary and Whitchurch Primary.

 Independent

 Mount Kelly School is the independent school in Tavistock.
-It has two main sites, the College which is situated on Parkwood Road and the Preparatory School which is situated on Mount Tavy Road.
-The school has 570 pupils between the ages of 3 to 18.
+It has two main sites, the college which is situated on Parkwood Road and the Preparatory School which is situated on Mount Tavy Road.
+The school has 570 pupils between the ages of 3 and 18.
 Mount Kelly was formed in 2014 after two independent schools, Kelly College and Mount House School merged.